jordipereiragude/workload_allocation_chains/README.md

-# workload_allocation_chains
+# Source code and instances for "Exact and heuristic methods for a workload allocation problem with chained precedence constraints"

-Repository for code and instances used in "Exact and heuristic methods for a workload allocation problem with chained precedence constraints"
+This repository will include the instances and source code used in the experiments for "Exact and heuristic methods for a workload allocation problem with chained precedence constraints" paper submitted for publication.